paigeyeung/battlecode22/notes.md

 - Gather data of tournament map?
 - Each my unit toggles a bit every turn it's alive, stopped toggling means it's dead?
 - Remove seeded randomness?
+- Have some soldiers encircling my Archons at all times (move them out in that direction?)

 w changelog
 - Archon